ghostFaceKillah/vslam/WORK-LOG.md

 ----------

 Further debugging!
-depths look incorrect - they are far too much.
+depths look incorrect - they are far too far.
 Let us debug this.

+ Moved to simpler scene.
+A lot of bad matches!
+Hamming distance / feature descriptors seem to be not great.
+They tend to get a lot of false matches along the diagonal of the square, which is the longer edge of the triangle.

+Another debugging idea - compare against ground truth depth.
+Another debugging idea tool - reprojection error visualizer.

 2023-02-24
 ----------